-- There is often a lag – sometimes months or years – from when a vulnerability is discovered and added to the NVD before a CVSS score is assigned.
+There is often a lag that can extend up to two weeks – from when a vulnerability is discovered and added to the NVD before a CVSS score is assigned.

 Ultimately, traditional vulnerability management doesn’t provide you with intelligence on the likelihood that a given vulnerability will be exploited by attackers in the near future.
 If you wanted to manage vulnerabilities with that kind of in-depth intelligence, you would need to continually evaluate and reevaluate CVEs in real time.
 That’s where Cybersixgill can help.

-Cybersixgill DVE Score is a first-of-its-kind predictive vulnerability management solution.
-Designed to drive faster prioritization and mitigation of dangerous vulnerabilities, DVE Score applies machine learning to threat intelligence from the cybercrime underground to quantify the intent of threat actors and to anticipate the likelihood of a vulnerability being exploited in the next 90 days.
+Cybersixgill DVE Intelligence is a first-of-its-kind predictive vulnerability management solution.
+Designed to drive faster prioritization and mitigation of dangerous vulnerabilities, DVE Intelligence applies machine learning to threat intelligence from the cybercrime underground to quantify the intent of threat actors and to anticipate the likelihood of a vulnerability being exploited in the next 90 days.

-- Feed DVE scores to platforms in your security stack directly and easily.
+Feed DVE Intelligence to platforms in your security stack directly and easily.

-The Cybersixgill DVE Score is calculated by continuous, AI-driven, real-time analysis of multiple threat intelligence streams.
-By monitoring conversations on the dark web as well as code repositories, clear web, social media, blogs, and other sources, Cybersixgill accurately predicts the probability of a CVE being exploited in the next 90 days.
+The Cybersixgill DVE Intelligence is driven by continuous, AI-driven, real-time analysis of multiple threat intelligence streams.
+By monitoring conversations on the deep and dark web as well as code repositories, clear web, social media, blogs, and other sources, Cybersixgill accurately predicts the probability of a CVE being exploited in the next 90 days.

 For each CVE, our algorithm supplies a timeline and an event log based on dark web chatter and proof of concept (POC) codes written by threat actors to exploit that vulnerability.
-Each DVE score is accompanied by a rationale and an audit trail for the score, giving security teams greater visibility into the objective evidence behind its prioritization and making it easier to justify actions to peers and superiors.
+Each score assigned to a CVE is accompanied by a rationale and an audit trail, giving security teams greater visibility into the objective evidence behind its prioritization, making it easier to justify actions to peers and superiors.

 With this intelligence, you can track threats from CVEs that are more likely to be exploited by active threat actors in the cyber underground – but which other threat intelligence providers have defined as irrelevant, obsolete, or low priority.

-DVE Score is available as a feed through the Cybersixgill Investigative Portal or through an API.
+DVE Intelligence is available as a feed through the Cybersixgill Investigative Portal or through an API.
 It can seamlessly integrate with all major threat intelligence platforms as well as security information and event management (SIEM) solutions.
-DVE Score can also be integrated with security orchestration, automation and response (SOAR) technology and vulnerability management platforms.
+DVE Intelligence can also be integrated with security orchestration, automation and response (SOAR) technology and vulnerability management platforms.